-- 1. At least eighty percent of students who complete their first practicum course in the Nutrition and Dietetic Technology Program will graduate with an Associate in Applied Science (AAS) degree in Nutrition and Dietetic Technology within 150% of program length, which is 3 years. - 2.
-The program's one-year pass rate (graduates who pass the registration exam within one year of their first attempt) on the CDR credentialing exam for nutrition and dietetics technicians is at least 70%.. - 3.
-At least eighty percent of program graduates take the CDR credentialing exam for nutrition and dietetic technicians within 12 months of program completion. - 4.
+- 1. At least 80% of full-time program students complete the Nutrition and Dietetic Technology Program/ Degree within 150% of program length, which is 3 years.
+At least 80% of part-time students completing the Program /Degree requirements within 4.5 years program length. - 2.
+The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionist technicians is at least 80%. - 3.
+At least 80% percent of program graduates take the CDR credentialing exam for nutrition and dietetics technicians within 12 months of program completion. - 4.
 Of graduates who seek employment, at least seventy-five percent are employed in nutrition and dietetics or related fields within 12 months of graduation.
 (Note: many of our students find employment prior to graduation in the field of nutrition and dietetics.) - 5.
 At least eighty percent or more of employer surveys returned will evaluate graduates as good or excellent in the overall preparedness for an entry-level nutrition and dietetics position. - 6.
 At least eighty percent of graduates rate the program as good to excellent in preparation for an entry-level nutrition and dietetic technician position.